ktor-doc-jp/ktor-doc-jp/pages/quickstart/docker.md

 docker run -it -p 8080:8080 --rm my-application
 ```

-With this command we start docker in a foreground mode.
-It will wait for server to exit, also it
+With this command, we start Docker in a foreground mode.
+It will wait for the server to exit, it
-will respond to `Ctrl+C` to stop it. `-it` instructs docker to allocate a terminal (*tty*) to pipe the stdout
+will also respond to `Ctrl+C` to stop it. `-it` instructs Docker to allocate a terminal (*tty*) to pipe the stdout
 and to respond to the interrupt key sequence.

 Since our server is running in an isolated container now, we should tell Docker to expose a port so we can
 actually access the server port.
-Parameter `-p 8080:8080` tells docker to publish port 8080 from inside a container as a port 8080 on a local
+Parameter `-p 8080:8080` tells Docker to publish port 8080 from inside a container as a port 8080 on a local
 machine.
-Thus, when you tell your browser to visit `localhost:8080` it will first reach to Docker and it will bridge
+Thus, when you tell your browser to visit `localhost:8080` it will first reach out to Docker, and it will bridge
 it into internal port `8080` for your application.

 By default a container’s file system persists even after the container exits, so we supply `--rm` option to prevent
-piling garbage.
+garbage piling up.

 For more information about running a docker image please consult [docker run](https://docs.docker.com/engine/reference/run)
 documentation.